Lourdes: Modern Age

-During the late 16th century, France was ravaged by the Wars of Religion between the Roman Catholics and the Huguenots.
-In 1569, Count Gabriel de Montgomery attacked the nearby town of Tarbes when Queen Jeanne d’Albret of Navarre established Protestantism there.
-The town was overrun, in 1592, by forces of the Catholic League and the Catholic faith was re-established in the area.
-In 1607 Lourdes finally became part of the Kingdom of France.
+During the late 16th century, France was ravaged by the Wars of Religion between Roman Catholics and Huguenots.
+In 1569, Count Gabriel de Montgomery attacked the nearby town of Tarbes when Queen Jeanne d'Albret of Navarre established Protestantism there.
+In 1592, the town was taken by forces of the Catholic League, and the Catholic faith was re-established.
+In 1607, Lourdes was incorporated into the Kingdom of France.

-The castle became a jail under Louis XV but, in 1789, the General Estates Assembly ordered the liberation of prisoners.
-Following the rise of Napoleon in 1803, he again made the Castle an Estate jail.
-Towards the end of the Peninsular War between France, Spain, Portugal, and Britain in 1814, British and Allied forces, under the Duke of Wellington, entered France and took control of the region and followed Marshall Soult's army, defeating the French near the adjoining town of Tarbes before the final battle, outside Toulouse on 10 April 1814, brought the war to an end.
+The castle became a jail under Louis XV but, in 1789, the Estates General ordered the liberation of prisoners.
+Following the rise of Napoleon in 1803, he again made the Castle a state jail.
+Towards the end of the Peninsular War between France, Spain, Portugal, and Britain in 1814, British and Allied forces under the Duke of Wellington entered France and took control of the region.
+They pursued Marshall Soult's army, defeating the French near the adjoining town of Tarbes, before the final battle outside Toulouse on 10 April 1814 brought the war to an end.

-Up until 1858, Lourdes was a quiet, modest, country town with a population of around 4,000.
-The castle was occupied by an infantry garrison.
-The town was a place people passed through on their way to the waters at Barèges, Cauterets, Luz-Saint-Sauveur and Bagnères-de-Bigorre, and for mountaineers on their way to Gavarnie.
+Up until 1858, Lourdes was a sleepy country town with a population of around 4,000 hosting an infantry garrison in the castle, a transit point to the waters at Barèges, Cauterets, Luz-Saint-Sauveur and Bagnères-de-Bigorre, and for mountaineers on their way to Gavarnie.

-Then on 11 February 1858, a 14-year-old local girl, Bernadette Soubirous, claimed a beautiful lady appeared to her in the remote Grotto of Massabielle.
-This lady later identified herself as the Immaculate Conception and the faithful believed her to be the Blessed Virgin Mary.
-The lady appeared 18 times, and by 1859 thousands of pilgrims were visiting Lourdes.
+Then on 11 February 1858, the 14-year-old local girl Bernadette Soubirous claimed a beautiful lady appeared to her in the remote grotto of Massabielle.
+The lady later identified herself as the Immaculate Conception and the faithful believed her to be the Blessed Virgin Mary.
+She appeared 18 times, and by 1859 thousands of pilgrims were visiting Lourdes.
 A statue of Our Lady of Lourdes was erected at the site in 1864.

-During World War II, pilgrimage to Lourdes declined dramatically as hotels and other accommodation was requisitioned, and travel became difficult.
-Despite this, Lourdes became a focus for religious resistance.
+During World War II, pilgrimage to Lourdes declined dramatically, but Lourdes became a focus for religious resistance.
 Refugees from Lorraine visited in 1941, led by their own exiled bishop Joseph Jean Heintz.
 Lourdes was the destination for a tour of the statue of Our Lady of Boulogne (known as Le Grand Retour) which aimed to secure the spiritual salvation of France.
 In 1944, a peace pilgrimage to Lourdes took place.
 Even when war ended, pilgrimages took a while to return to their pre-war levels as the usual trains and pilgrimage ships were in use elsewhere, or destroyed.

 Since the apparitions, Lourdes has become one of the world's leading Catholic Marian shrines.
-Pope John Paul II visited the shrine twice, on 15 August 1983, and 14–15 August 2004.
+Pope John Paul II visited twice, on 15 August 1983, and 14–15 August 2004.
 In 2007, Pope Benedict XVI authorized special indulgences to mark the 150th anniversary of Our Lady of Lourdes.